taeltico/nacerkraa/README.md

 </p>

 <!--
-- this commentaire .....
--->

-A creative multi-skilled Software Engineer & Developer, Hard worker, and a quick learner seeking a working environment where learning and practicing come together..

-I build things in java (or python these days)💚..
+- I build things in java (or python these days)💚..

 ✨ Highlights ✨